sourrust/denote/README.md

 ```

 API keys are not to be put into the repository, which is why the
-`.secret` fold is ignore in [.gitignore][5].
-However, just a small side
+`.secret` folder is ignored in [.gitignore][5].
+However, just a small
-note, when I release the extension to the chrome web store, my api key
+side note, when I release the extension to the chrome web store, my api
-will be package in there; If you wish to go though the steps to get it,
+key will be package in there; If you wish to go though the steps to get
-I don't compress the code in the packaged extension, so it will be some
+it, I don't compress the code in the packaged extension, so it will be
-where in the generated `popup.js` file.
+some where in the generated `popup.js` file.

 [1]: https://chrome.google.com/webstore/detail/denote/ibfbkmghalfjcfeoocejnhhenidpgnbg
 [2]: http://nodejs.org/